 Our general rule of thumb is if the temperature drops below 10 degrees Fahrenheit, the chickens get locked into the coop.
 If it’s above that temperature, we keep the door to the chicken run open during the day so they can go out of they choose.
 We give them the opportunity to free-range in the great outdoors on days that are above freezing and the snow isn’t too deep.
 They do enjoy stretching their legs once in a while.

 Can I keep chickens in a raised coop in the winter?

 Yes, if you can manage to block off all drafts that could blow on your birds.
 If any part of your chicken coop is made of chicken wire or hardware cloth instead of solid wood or plastic, you’ll need to fix it before winter.
 Simply attaching a piece of plywood to cover any open areas will make a big difference.
 Otherwise, the constant blowing air through the wire will absolutely cause misery for your flock.
 They need four solid walls, a roof, and a solid floor to survive winter.

 I brought my hen into the house to warm up, how do I reintroduce her to the coop?

 Do it as gradually as possible.
 The shock of going from a toasty warm house to a frigid coop is enough to kill a hen.
 If you have a garage, mudroom, or porch that is cooler than your house but not as cold as the coop, move your hen there for a few days before moving to the coop.
-It would also help to move then hen back to the coop on a warmer or sunnier day, as every bit of warmth would help her to acclimate back to the outdoors.
+It would also help to move then hen back to the coop on a warmer or sunnier day.
+Every bit of warmth would help her to acclimate back to the outdoors.

 Whew!
-I know that was a lot of information on keeping chickens in winter, but I do hope it was helpful for you!
-As always, I’m available to answer questions, just leave a comment below, or if you just want to say hi, I’d love to chat chickens with you!
+I know that was a lot of information on keeping chickens in winter.
+But I do hope it was helpful for you!
+As always, I’m available to answer questions, just leave a comment below.
+Or if you just want to say hi, I’d love to chat chickens with you!